automatika-robotics/sugarcoat/docs/why.md

 - Each `Component` is a self-contained execution unit augmenting a traditional ROS node with:
   - Configurable Inputs/Outputs.
   - Defined Fallbacks for fault-tolerant behavior.
-  - Integrated Health Status tracking.
+  - Integrated Lifecycle Management and Health Status tracking.

 **4. Built-in Health Monitoring**